 This saving relates to a combination of changes in the Workforce Services Division resulting in a staff saving.

-To fund the Workplace Health Improvements from specific grant carried forward.
+One off costs Funded from Department Reserves To fund the Workplace Health Improvements from specific grant carried forward.

 2014/2015 BUDGET - SERVICE UNIT: INTERNAL AUDIT